🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Wim Delvoye, Dump Truck, 2006 © Dorien De Vrindt.

 A real eye-catcher is Wim Delvoye's work Dump Truck (2006).
-The Gothic-inspired truck is parked in the open plain of the garden.
-In his typical style, Delvoye strips the industrial vehicle of its context and places it in a Gothic atmosphere.
+The Gothic-inspired truck is parked in the open space of the garden.
+In his characteristic style, Delvoye removes the industrial vehicle from its context and places it in a Gothic atmosphere.
 He interprets medieval art from a contemporary perspective.
-By leaving many recesses, the object is reduced to its essence and functions exclusively as sculpture.
-This merges with the flat surroundings of only grass and distant trees, which adds to the monumentality of the object.
+By leaving many gaps, the object is reduced to its essence and functions exclusively as a sculpture.
+It blends in with the flat surroundings of only grass and distant trees, which further enhances the monumentality of the object.

 Pavel Koichev, The Herd, 2006 © Kristof Vranken.

-In the middle of the park we encounter a giant, bright pink bull.
+In the middle of the park, we encounter a giant, bright pink bull.
 Its belly is filled with colorful balls.
 This is the work The Herd by Bulgarian artist Pavel Koichev.
 The work leaves room for interpretation.
-From his typical experimental attitude, Koichev plays with various forms and materials.
-The pink color contrasts with the green nature and adds a playful touch.
+In his typical experimental style, Koichev plays with various shapes and materials.
+The pink color contrasts with the green nature and adds a playful touch to the whole.

 Emil Popov, Motherhood, 2003 © Dorien De Vrindt.

-A little further down the park, we stumble upon Motherhood, a work by Emil Popov.
-Central to Popov's work is the theme of fertility.
-This former fountain worships motherhood and life.
-The overarching trees reinforce this effect by protecting the artwork, so to speak.
+A little further on in the park, we come across Motherhood, a work by Emil Popov.
+The theme of fertility is central to Popov's work.
+This former fountain honors motherhood and life.
+The overhanging trees reinforce this effect, as they seem to protect the artwork.

 In the distance: Krum Damianov, Corrida, 2004 © Dorien De Vrindt.

 The garden is also a work of art in itself.
-Garden and landscape architect Jacques Wirtz honors theevergreen concepthere and uses only evergreen plants, so that the Sculpture Garden retains its splendor in every season.
+Garden and landscape architect Jacques Wirtz embraces the'evergreen' concepthere and uses only evergreen plants, so that the Sculpture Garden retains its beauty in every season.

-Throughout the walk, visitors explore different park zones, each time the architect plays with the balance between art and nature.
-In the modern park, nature dominates, while in the geometric park, green hedges form garden rooms that provide additional illumination for the works of art.
-Wirtz continues to surprise the visitor; we can say that harmony and order are the common thread.
+Throughout the walk, visitors explore different areas of the park, where the architect plays with the balance between art and nature.
+Nature dominates the modern park, while in the geometric park, green hedges form garden rooms that highlight the artworks.
+Wirtz continues to surprise visitors, and we can say that harmony and order are the common thread.

-Fancy enriching your visit?
-Then follow the Hugo Voeten Sculpture Garden walk with the ErfgoedApp and immerse yourself in a place full of sculpture and nature!
+Want to enrich your visit?
+Then follow the Hugo Voeten Sculpture Garden walk with the ErfgoedApp immerse yourself in a place full of sculpture and nature!

-Visit Hugo Voeten Sculpture Garden between March and October at set times and by prior reservation.
-Tickets are available at collectionhugovoeten.simplybook.it.
+Visit the Hugo Voeten Sculpture Garden between March and October at fixed times and by prior reservation.
+Tickets are available via collectionhugovoeten.simplybook.it.